TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/01_lesson/lesson_301_built_in_functions.md

 ##Learning Objectives
 Students will be able to...
-* Define and identify: function, abstraction, arguments, calling, importing, returning
+* Define and identify: **function, abstraction, arguments, calling, importing, returning**
 * Call built-in functions, using arguments
 * Utilize code other people have written
-* Understand printing vs returning
+* Understand the difference between printing and returning

 ##Materials/Preparation
 * [Do Now]